 Sadly, there isn't an SD card built into the Honor MagicBook Pro, so photographers and videographers will need to buy an additional adapter.
 It also lacks a Thunderbolt 3 port, which is perplexing given its an Intel-owned feature, but unless you plan on docking the laptop for long periods of time this won't be too big of a deal.

 Typing on the Honor MagicBook Pro feels pretty unremarkable, neither good nor terrible.
 The keys are satisfyingly responsive so you're unlikely to apply any real force but the sensation of typing itself isn't anything exciting.
 The touchpad is large and has a nice grain to it, enabling good traction if you don't want to use a mouse.

 The power button located at the top right hand of the keyboard also doubles as a fingerprint scanner for additional security and we found it to be highly responsive.
 The only time it didn't detect a fingerprint was when another user was testing the feature for reliability, and when the surface hasn't completely dry after being in a humid environment.

 The webcam for the device is where things start to fall flat slightly.
-Rather than being located on the display, the Honor MagicBook Pro has concealed its webcam within the keyboard itself, taking up the space of a function key between F6 and F7 and giving an unflattering 'up-chin' angle. the 720P footage is grainy if you're not in a well lit environment, but in a pinch it'll suffice.
-If you do need to do any broadcasting, we would suggest investing in a dedicated webcam though, rather than spending more cashing on a more expensive laptop.
+Rather than being located on the display, the Honor MagicBook Pro has concealed its webcam within the keyboard itself, taking up the space of a function key between F6 and F7 and giving an unflattering 'up-chin' angle.
+The 720P footage is grainy if you're not in a well-lit environment, but in a pinch it'll suffice.
+If you do need to do any broadcasting, we would suggest investing in a dedicated webcam though, rather than spending more cash on a more expensive laptop.

 Should you buy the Honor MagicBook Pro?